 Violations of UNE policies and protocols related to COVID-19 may subject individuals to discipline or other actions, including but not limited to removal from campus.

-Please note that as of September 16, 2020, all students who have found themselves in a situation in which they might have been at higher risk for contracting the virus are encouraged to voluntarily go to the Student Health Center on either campus to be tested, free of charge.
+Please note that as of September 16, 2020, all students who have found themselves in a situation in which they might have been at higher risk for contracting the virus are encouraged to voluntarily be tested, free of charge on either campus.
 All students are encouraged to take advantage of this resource without repercussions.
 Students who volunteer for such testing will be granted immunity from any potential conduct violations related to the activity that puts them at increased risk.
 For example, students who volunteer that they have attended an off-campus gathering and who seek testing will not be punished for revealing their attendance at the gathering.
+Testing sites are Ludke Auditorium on the Portland Campus and the Campus Center track on the Biddeford Campus.
+Testing can be accessed in the Student Health Center on the Biddeford Campus for those who have a mobility issue that will limit their access to the track.
+Please call to make an appointment if this accommodation is needed (207-602-2358).

 Likewise, any other individuals, identified by the volunteer(s), or others, as participating in such an event through a contract tracing process, will also be exempted from conduct violation processes in order to accurately ascertain the extent of the potential exposure.